HOW DO MICE GET IN THE HOUSE

 Can mice climb walls?

 It’s not just holes that these agile rodents can use to enter your home.
 But you may be wondering, can mice climb walls or leap from branches onto your roof?
 The answer is yes to both.
 Mice use their tails to balance as they leap from one surface to another.
-As long as the surface of your wall is rough, uneven or particularly porous, mice can use their claws to grip onto them.
+Learn how to deter rats, because as long as the surface of your wall is rough, uneven or particularly porous, mice can use their claws to grip onto them.

 Can rats climb walls?